-- 1. Each person will set a question - 2.
-Exchange questions among your partners to rate it. - 3.
-Refer to the instructions on the worksheet (top right corner).
-You may also make up your own criteria. - 4.
-Discuss in your group and upgrade them if needed - 5.
-Discuss among yourselves the reasons of asking those questions - 6.
+- 1. Each person will set a question. - 2.
+Exchange questions among your partners to rate the level of your questions. - 3.
+Refer to the action verbs for thinking at various levels. - 4.
+Discuss in your group and upgrade the level of your questions if needed. - 5.
+Discuss the reasons of asking those questions.
 Hint: Why do you think it is important to ask this question?
 What implications would it lead to?